 The Progressive Multiplier Fund (PMF) is a funding intermediary and best practice resource center that possesses a superior understanding of small donor fundraising, membership recruitment and retention, and member benefit programs; specializes in risk management for investing in such programs; and executes a unique, compliant approach to generate both

 501(c)(3) and 501(c)(4) revenue.

-The Progressive Multiplier Fund offers multiple types of grants and loans (of varying durations and structures) to help progressive organizations test and scale their best revenue generation programs.
-We recognize that our Partners need flexibility, transparency, and efficiency in their funding partner and our programs are designed to deliver those.
+The Progressive Multiplier Fund offers multiple types of grants and loans to help progressive organizations test and scale their best revenue generation ideas.
+We recognize that our partners need flexibility, transparency, and efficiency in their funding partner and our programs are designed to deliver those.
 We focus on funding scalable and repeatable revenue generation programs through a set of standardized funding products so that you can focus on generating revenue and achieving your mission.

-The Test and Innovation Fund provides grants to non-profits interested in testing the replication of revenue generation programs that have worked in other organizations as well as entirely new revenue generation models.
-Grants range from $1,000 to $200,000, with a median grant size of $10,000.
-Organizations that succeed in their tests may qualify for funding by the Growth Fund.
+The Test and Innovation Fund provides grants to non-profits interested in testing new revenue generation models, as well as testing the replication of revenue generation programs that have worked in other organizations.
+Grants range from $1,000 to $25,000, with an average grant size of $10,000.
+Successful revenue generating projects can be scaled up with funding through the PMF Growth Fund.

 Founder and President

 Jee Kim is the Executive Director for the Narrative Initiative, a training and networking resource for leaders and organizations dedicated to building fairer, more inclusive societies.
 The Narrative Initiative develops the skills needed to align voices and strategies, shape media and public conversation, and broaden perspectives and possibilities.